 It was a typical Thursday, my OPD day.
-After rounding the wards, I took my place in the clinic, surrounded by my medical residents.
+After completing rounds, I settled into the clinic, surrounded by my medical residents.
 The waiting hall buzzed with life, crowded with patients, many standing near the door, each waiting their turn.
-Mornings like these were routine, yet they never lacked purpose.
-Our hospital, a beacon of hope for rural patients, is where many seek care they can’t afford elsewhere.
-As part of a medical school, we don’t just treat—we teach.
+Mornings like these felt routine, but they never lacked purpose.
+Our hospital, a beacon of hope for rural patients, is where many find care they can’t afford elsewhere.
+Here, we don’t just treat; we teach.

 The OPD is where residents learn that Medicine isn’t just a science; it’s also an art.

-I had just finished explaining to my residents how to approach patients with acute unexplained fevers when she entered—a 24-year-old mother of two, her eyes full of life yet clouded with fear.
-“I have a hole in my heart,” she said, her voice trembling with both anxiety and hope.
+I had just finished explaining how to approach patients with acute unexplained fevers when she entered—a 24-year-old mother of two, her eyes full of life yet clouded with fear.
+“I have a hole in my heart,” she said, her voice trembling.
 “Can you fix it, sir?”

-She clutched a battered file, its edges warped, bearing the unmistakable scars of the rains—smudged ink, crumpled papers, and the faint musty scent of dampness.
-Inside were two crumpled, handwritten discharge summaries with fading ink and blurred words, an ECG strip so pale it was almost illegible, a creased chest X-ray in a yellowing envelope, and a damp-stained echo report.
+She clutched a battered file, the edges warped from the rains—smudged ink, crumpled papers, the faint musty scent of dampness.
+Inside, there were two crumpled, handwritten discharge summaries with fading ink, a nearly illegible ECG strip, a creased chest X-ray sealed in a yellowing envelope, and a damp, stained echo report.

-Her husband stood beside her, holding out the file with trembling hands.
-“Doctor, please look at this first,” he said, his voice taut with urgency.
+Her husband stood beside her, holding the file with trembling hands.
+“Doctor, please look at this first,” he said, urgency in his voice.

 I gently set the file aside.
-“We’ll come to that,” I reassured him, meeting her anxious eyes.
-Because sometimes, the story a patient tells is more revealing than the one written in their file.
+“We’ll come to that,” I reassured him, meeting her anxious gaze.
+Sometimes, the story a patient tells is more revealing than the one written in their file.

-I listened intently as she shared her story, piecing together the details.
-Diagnosed with an atrial septal defect after her first childbirth, she spoke of no breathlessness, chest pain, palpitations, or swelling in her feet—only the lingering worry of what the diagnosis meant.
+I listened as she shared her story.
+Diagnosed with an atrial septal defect after her first childbirth, she reported no breathlessness, chest pain, palpitations, or swelling—just the lingering worry over what the diagnosis meant.

-Despite the defect she described, she appeared remarkably well.
-Her pulse was steady, blood pressure normal, feet un-swollen, breathing effortless, and lungs clear.
+Despite the defect, she appeared remarkably well.
+Her pulse was steady, blood pressure normal, feet un-swollen, breathing effortless, lungs clear.
 Her neck veins lay flat, showing no signs of pressure.
-Her body seemed at ease, hiding any hint of the condition within, as though shielding her from the weight of her fears.
+Her body seemed at ease, hiding the condition within, as though shielding her from fear.

-But as I leaned closer, her heart revealed its secret: a soft murmur, faint yet distinct, like the delicate rustling of leaves in the breeze.
-The second heart sound split widely, its two components perpetually apart, like doors left ajar in quiet defiance, hinting at the unseen defect within.
+But as I leaned closer, her heart revealed its secret: a soft murmur, faint yet distinct.
+The second heart sound split widely, its two components perpetually apart, like doors left ajar in quiet defiance, hinting at the unseen defect.

-“Are you certain her heart condition was only discovered after marriage and pregnancy?”
-I asked, my tone soft yet searching.
+“Are you sure her heart condition was only discovered after marriage and pregnancy?”
+I asked gently.

-Two pregnancies later, she had sailed through both without complication, her heart remaining steady and unburdened despite the years of unnoticed strain.
-She had required no medications, and her daughters—aged four and two—had become her world, her reason to endure.
-Now, with the visit of a cardiac surgeon bringing a glimmer of hope, they saw a chance to repair what had been broken for so long.
+Two pregnancies later, she had sailed through both without complication.
+Her heart remained steady despite unnoticed strain.
+She had required no medications, and her daughters—four and two—were her world.
+Now, with a glimmer of hope from a cardiac surgeon, they saw a chance to fix what had been broken for so long.

-The surgeon arrived, his reputation preceding him.
-He was confident, calm, and kind—everything a patient or doctor could hope for.
-Reviewing her test results, he said, “This is a simple hole in the heart.
+The surgeon arrived—confident, calm, kind.
+Reviewing the results, he said, “It’s a simple hole in the heart.
 The surgery is straightforward.
-She’ll probably wake up right after surgery and be home by the weekend.”
+She’ll likely wake up right after, and be home by the weekend.”

 His reassurance filled the room with hope.
 The procedure seemed routine—another day’s work for a seasoned surgeon.

-On the day of the surgery, the operating room was quiet and focused.
-Her husband waited outside, holding his phone, pacing but staying in one spot.
-Inside, the team worked quickly and carefully.
+On surgery day, the operating room was focused and quiet.
+Her husband waited outside, holding his phone, pacing but remaining still.
+Inside, the team worked swiftly and carefully.

-The surgeon made the incision, and the heart-lung bypass machine took over.
-With steady hands, he carefully sutured the hole, about the size of a small coin, in the wall between the two upper chambers of the heart, sealing the defect with precision.
+The surgeon made the incision, and the heart-lung bypass machine seamlessly took over.
+With steady hands, he carefully sutured the hole—about the size of a small coin—sealing the defect with precision.

-“I’ll be done in less than three hours,” the surgeon had reassured us.
-After all, he had performed hundreds of such operations.
+“I’ll be done in less than three hours,” he had reassured us.
 Three hours passed.
 Then four.
 Four stretched into five.
 Something was wrong.

-When the surgeon finally came out, his face said it all.
-He looked pale and exhausted, his eyes heavy with what he had to say.
-His voice trembled as he began, “I’m so sorry.
+Finally, the surgeon emerged.
+His face said it all—pale, exhausted.
+His voice trembled.
+“I’m so sorry.
 We did everything we could, but… air got into her brain during the surgery.”

-He paused, then explained carefully, “The oxygenator—the machine that keeps the blood flowing and oxygenated—ran low on blood.
+He paused, explaining.
+“The oxygenator—the machine that keeps blood flowing—ran low on blood.
 The level dropped too much, and under pressure, the perfusionist missed it.
 Air got into her arteries and went to her brain.
-We tried, but there was nothing we could do to reverse the damage.”
+We tried, but there was nothing we could do.”

 He took a deep breath and spoke softly, “Her heart’s still beating, but… her brain is gone.”